jank-lang/jank/book/src/jank-build/build-cache.md

 ### Direct jank invocation
-If you invoke jank directly to compile code, you'll still have a target and bulid directory created for you.
+If you invoke jank directly to compile code, you'll still have a target and build directory created for you.
 Here's an example of compiling a local `hello.jank`.

 ```